California fan palm

 Care of Palm Trees

 Palms love to be pruned when the fronds start to turn brown or yellow at the bottom.
-Be sure to wear a good pair of thick gloves before pruning as the fronds will have large hooked-type thorns.
+Be sure to wear a good pair of thick gloves before pruning, as the fronds have large, hooked thorns.

 How to Trim Palm Trees